techknowfile/techknowfile.github.io/_posts/2019-04-19-using-a-hidpi-monitor-with-a-low-resolution-external-monitor-ubuntu-i3.markdown

 </p>

 ## The cause
-After some research, it turns out [there is a bug in xserver-xorg version < 1.20](https://bugs.launchpad.net/ubuntu/+source/xorg-server/+bug/883319) in which the cursor constraints are not modified properly when using --scale.
+After some research, it turns out [there is a bug in xserver-xorg version < 1.20](https://bugs.launchpad.net/ubuntu/+source/xorg-server/+bug/883319) in which the cursor constraints are not modified properly when using `--scale`.
 Xserver 1.20  was released with Ubuntu 18.10, and is now available for Ubuntu 18.04 via the xserver-xorg-hwe-18.04 package. **Unfortunately, this package is not available for Ubuntu 16.04.** While it may technically be possible to build it yourself and replace all the dependent packages, it's probably more trouble than it's worth.

 ## The Solution
 I upgraded from Ubuntu 16.04 to Ubuntu 18.04 using